Dan Norris: First Parliamentary career

-Later career
+After first spell in Parliament

 Following his defeat at the 2010 general election, Norris worked for David Miliband in his unsuccessful bid for the Labour leadership.
 In May 2012, Norris was shortlisted to be the Labour Party candidate for the Bristol mayoral election, but did not win the selection.
-As of 2016 he was Head of Operations for the Russell Group of Universities, and he has run businesses.
+In 2016 he was head of operations for the Russell Group of universities, and he has run businesses.
 Norris was critical of Jeremy Corbyn's leadership of the Labour Party's handling of antisemitism, stating in an op-ed for the Bristol Post, "today’s Labour leadership seems to have become highly uncomfortable in opposing racism when it is directed at Jewish people".

 In 2004, Norris was appointed to the board of the Snowdon Trust, a charity that supports students with physical disabilities.
-Norris is an ambassador for the children's charity Kidscape.
-He is a trustee of the League Against Cruel Sports, becoming chair in October 2022.
+Norris was an ambassador for the children's charity Kidscape.

+Norris was also a trustee of the League Against Cruel Sports (LACS), becoming chairman in October 2022.
+During his chairmanship, Norris faced criticisms of political interference, with the then Chief Executive Andy Knott accusing Norris of putting pressure on him to "keep quiet" if Labour dropped its commitment to close loopholes in existing fox-hunting laws.
+A group of former LACS members operating under the name Save the League called for Norris to resign as Chair, and Knott resigned as chief executive in June 2024 after claims of a "sustained harassment campaign".
+Norris ultimately resigned as chairman following his arrest in April 2025, and in that month a case was initiated in the High Court against LACS and Norris, in his role as chairman, by Knott for harassment and bullying.